mikependon/RepoDB.NET/_posts/2020-12-27-repodb-just-the-docs.md

 ### Repository

-The documentation site repository can be found [here](https://github.com/mikependon/RepoDB.NET).
+The documentation site repository is hosted at Github ([RepoDB.NET](https://github.com/mikependon/RepoDB.NET)).
 You can submit a [new issue](https://github.com/mikependon/RepoDB.NET/issues) if you found a problem on the content of the documentation, thus includes the sentences/paragraphs, grammars, code snippets and the images.

 We hope that this new template will help you become producted with a better navigation to the proper modules.

 ---

-As always, thank to the .NET Community.
+As always, thank you to the community of .NET.

 Br /Michael